High-Altitude Medical

 ➤ intense thirst

-A good indicator of hydration is the color of urine.
-If you urinate light-colored urine about four times a day, it means that the body is well-hydrated and the acclimatization process is proceeding correctly.
+If you produce large amounts of light-colored urine about four times per day, it usually means your body is well hydrated and acclimatization is progressing properly.

 HYDRATION AND BLOOD AT ALTITUDE

-At high altitudes, the body produces more red blood cells, which help transport the limited amount of oxygen.
+At high altitude the body produces more red blood cells in order to transport limited oxygen more efficiently.

-However, this also has a downside – the blood becomes thicker and stickier.
+However, this also has a downside: the blood becomes thicker and more viscous.

-To counteract this, it is necessary to drink the right amount of fluids.
-The simplest rule is: drink enough so that the traces left on the snow are light or almost invisible – not dark yellow.
+drink enough so that the marks you leave in the snow are light or almost invisible rather than dark yellow.

 HYDRATION SYSTEM DURING CLIMBING

-One practical way to combat dehydration is to use a 2-liter hydration bladder carried on the back (e.g., Camelbak).
+One practical way to prevent dehydration is to use a 2-liter hydration bladder worn in the backpack (e.g., Camelbak).

 ➤ it is lighter than a thermos

-➤ it allows you to carry more fluids
+➤ it allows you to carry more fluid

-➤ it enables drinking without stopping and taking off the backpack
+➤ it enables drinking without stopping or removing the backpack

 ➤ collecting snow or ice

-➤ preparing a water supply for the morning and the next day's climb
+➤ preparing water for breakfast and the next day’s climbing

-HOW TO PREVENT WATER FROM FREEZING IN THE CAMELBAK SYSTEM
+PREVENTING WATER FROM FREEZING IN A HYDRATION SYSTEM

-The best solution is to carry the bladder under the jacket and only put the backpack on over the jacket.
+The best solution is to wear the hydration bladder under your jacket, and only then put the backpack on top.

 This way:

-➤ the initially warm liquid warms the back
+➤ the initially hot liquid warms your back

-➤ the tube is close to the body and is also heated
+➤ the drinking tube runs close to the body and stays warm

 Important rule: